Sea Cave Breathing

 Details

-Julia Edith Rigby’s new opera Sea Cave Breathing features pipe organ, piano, viola, vocals, brass instrumentation and field recordings.
+Julia Edith Rigby’s new opera Sea Cave Breathing features pipe organ, piano (plucked, bowed and played), viola, vocals, brass instrumentation, field recordings and noise elements.

 Sea Cave Breathing is a vibrant experimentation with resonant space, string harmonics, soniferous bodies, dissonance, and pipe organ polyphonies.

 The sea cave is a site for thinking about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
-And it is a place to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.
+It is a place from which to think about sonic and material decomposition, growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.

 Rigby works with pipe organs to create sites for communal listening and sounding activations.
-While recording the pipe organ elements for this composition at The Church / Art House in Omaha, Nebraska, Rigby invited the audience to physically interact with the pipe organ and to find new ways to experience its seismic and spectral sound signature through tactile and movement-based experimentation.
+While recording the pipe organ elements for this composition at The Church / Art House in Omaha, Nebraska, she invited the audience to physically interact with the pipe organ and to find new ways to experience its seismic and spectral sound signature through tactile and movement-based experimentation.
+By leaning back-to-back with the pipe organ, the audience could experience more-than-human means of listening, moving beyond the realm of cochlear vibration into the realm of bone conduction.
+Taking cues from elephants—who listen to infrasonic communications through the Pacinian corpuscles of their fatty, sensitive feet—and baleen whales—who communicate long distance via low-frequency calls and amplify infrasonic sounds via their unique skull morphologies—the performance aimed to cultivate new ways of listening via flesh contact with the organ body.
+We listened with our backs, our ribcages, even the bones of our faces.
 The community-activated performance reconfigured the listeners as performers, creating an ephemeral acoustical commonage, an ecological system of improvisational give and take.
+The experiment pulled questions about collectivity, resonance, interconnection and attention into relation with one another.

-Migrating birds, sea stars and sea caves enter into conversation with the instrumentation.
+Migrating birds, sea stars, penguins, frogs and sea caves enter into conversation with the instrumentation.
 By bringing the sounds of sea caves local to Los Angeles into conversation with sounds from farther afield, the opera aims to cultivate relational thinking about geological time, ecological systems and socioenvironmental phenomena on local and global scales.

 Sea Cave Breathing asks questions about listening / sounding as social practice, resonance and vibration, rupture and repair, degeneration and regeneration.
 What are the relationships between the history of a site—a sea cave, a pipe organ--and its resonant qualities, its acoustical signature?
 What are some relationships among ecological, material and sonic decay?
 Can finding new ways to listen to and think about a site’s resonance catalyze new ways of thinking about more-than-human timescales or even accelerating geological timescales?
 What can we collectively learn about our rapidly changing world—and our relationships with other living things--by finding new ways to think about listening?

-Rigby’s composition features field recordings of hissing beetles, ambulating sea stars and echolocating bats.
+Rigby’s composition features interspecies sonics.
+Field recordings of hissing beetles, ambulating sea urchins and echolocating bats are interwoven throughout.
 By rendering audible the inaudible, the project brings us into relation with sounds that usually exist outside of our ranges of perception.

 The opera experiments with expanding our senses of perception to consider different understandings of time, sounding and sensing.
 When we hear the glassy bells of sea star tube feet, we are hearing those feet walking, tasting and smelling all at once.
 Recordings of echolocating bats open our ears to means of sensing via pulse and echo.
 Buzzing cicadas—echoes of the Jurassic period--reveal a world of sounding reliant on tympanal vibration and abdominal resonance.
 They also reveal a world of present-day insect population collapse.